‘Secluded getaway. Killer views.’

 However, what begins as a festive weekend for the four close friends turns into something far more sinister as secrets they’ve kept from each other are exposed and paranoia grows that they may not be alone…

-IFC Films will release The Rental in the USA in drive-ins, theatrically and On-Demand on July 24th, 2020.
+IFC Films released The Rental in the USA in drive-ins, theatrically and On-Demand on July 24th, 2020.

 [May contain spoilers] Reviews: